xiongfengNJ/neuron2seq/readme.md

 #### Large file
+Before you run the codes, you need place several files in folder "final_data", please read this part and download necessary files.

-Due to the github policy, large file exceeding 100M can not be submmit.
-So we provide there files in our local server, please go to http://101.43.104.173:8500/, download files you may need, and place them in proper directories.
+Due to the github policy, large file exceeding 100M can not be submitted.
+So we provide these files in our local server, please go to http://101.43.104.173:8500/, download files you may need, and place them in directories as shown in figure below.

 See figure below: